PycT/RhythmicML/doc/dashboard.md

     A mark of current active version written to a model record.
 If any changes performed and commited, a new eldest version is created.

-## Data structure of modele static data
+## Data structure of model static data

 model_static_data
 {